Academic Progress Standards

 Degree Application Procedures for DTA

 All candidates for a DTA must submit a degree application for approval.
-Students are required to submit their applications once they have completed a total of 60 credits.
-This is intended to allow sufficient time for meaningful adjustments to a student’s course schedule in order to better support timely program completion.
+Students must submit their applications once they have completed 60 credits.
+This should allow sufficient time for meaningful adjustments to a student’s course schedule to better support timely program completion.

 Follow these steps to apply: